appium/appium/docs/en/contributing-to-appium/developers-overview.md

 committers; talk to @jlipps or @imurchie if you believe you should be an owner and are not):

-0. `rm -rf node_modules && npm install` and run tests to make sure a clean install works.
+1. `rm -rf node_modules && rm -rf package-lock.json && npm install` and run tests to make sure a clean install works.
-0. Determine whether we have a patch (bugfix), minor (feature), or major (breaking) release according to the principles of [SemVer](http://semver.org/) (see also this explanation of [how SemVer works with NPM](https://docs.npmjs.com/getting-started/semantic-versioning)).
+1. Determine whether we have a patch (bugfix), minor (feature), or major (breaking) release according to the principles of [SemVer](http://semver.org/) (see also this explanation of [how SemVer works with NPM](https://docs.npmjs.com/getting-started/semantic-versioning)).
-0. Update the `CHANGELOG` and/or `README` with any appropriate changes and commit.
+1. Update the `CHANGELOG` and/or `README` with any appropriate changes and commit.
 Most subpackages don't have a `CHANGELOG`.
-0. Run `npm version <version-type>` with the appropriate version type.
+1. Run `npm version <version-type>` with the appropriate version type.
-0. Push the appropriate branch to GitHub, and don't forget to include the `--tags` flag to include the tag just created by `npm version`.
+1. Push the appropriate branch to GitHub, and don't forget to include the `--tags` flag to include the tag just created by `npm version`.
-0. Run `npm publish` (with `--tag beta` if this isn't an official release).
+1. Run `npm publish` (with `--tag beta` if this isn't an official release).

 For the main Appium packages, all the above steps must be taken, but with several changes.
 One reason is that for the main package we use NPM shrinkwrap